Sybas/Inverter-Data-Logger/README.md

 [Omnikol-PV-Logger by t3kpunk](https://github.com/t3kpunk/Omniksol-PV-Logger).

 ## Installation and Setup
-* Install Python (tested with python-2.7.14 and python-3.6.4)
+* Install Python (tested python-3.12)
-* Git clone the source with `git clone https://github.com/XtheOne/Inverter-Data-Logger.git`
+* Git clone the source with `git clone https://github.com/Sybas/Inverter-Data-Logger.git`
-* Install python libs: `pip install six` and if you use MQTT install `pip install paho-mqtt` for PVoutput add: `pip install pytz`
+* Install python libs in venv environment '/srv/venv-mqtt': `pip install six` and if you use MQTT install `pip install paho-mqtt` for PVoutput add: `pip install pytz`
 * Copy the `config-org.cfg` to `config.cfg`
 * Change the settings in `config.cfg` (See '[Configuration](#configuration)')
 * Test your settings with `python LiveStats.py`, when successful you should see data from your inverter.
-* Run the script with `python InverterExport.py` or better set a scheduled task or cronjob.
+* Run the script with `./InverterExport.py` or better set a scheduled task or cronjob.
 (See '[Setting cronjob](#setting-cronjob)')
-* Or run the server script with `python InverterServer.py`
+* Or run the server script with `./InverterServer.py`

 ## Configuration